 Also, since I’ve found I feel my best when I don’t eat breakfast, only the drink, there’s an amount of nutrition in this drink that can get me through the first Zodiac boat outings in the morning.
 When we return midday for lunch, I’ll eat enough to hold me until the anticipated late dinners on the ship that we read are usually after 8:00 or 9:00 pm, typical European-style.
 Ponant is a French cruise line.

 |Me, in front of an old structure at La Recoleta.|

-From what we heard from past Ponant travelers to whom we spoke on Skype while in Costa Rica, most passengers dress up for dinner each night.
-We can accommodate this to a degree but I don’t have evening gowns and Tom doesn’t have a tuxedo or even a sports coat.
+We heard from past Ponant travelers to whom we spoke on Skype while in Costa Rica, most passengers dress up for dinner each night.
+We can accommodate this to a degree, but I don’t have evening gowns, and Tom doesn’t have a tuxedo or even a sports coat.
 We can’t be carrying those items with us!

-Having even one such set of clothing items would be ridiculous when we’d have to wear the same outfit over and over which in itself is preposterous.
-Instead, we make due with what we have, Tom with two dress shirts and dark pants and me with a few dressy tops and pants.
+Having even one such set of clothing items would be ridiculous when we’d have to wear the same outfit over and over, which in itself is preposterous.
+Instead, we make do with what we have, Tom with two dress shirts and dark pants and me with a few dressy tops and pants.